ePaulo/product-preview-card-component/README.md

 ### Built with

-HTML-5 semantic tags
-CSS-3 responsive code with flexbox focus on making the code adhere to current accessibility standards
+HTML-5 semantic tags, CSS-3 responsive-code with flexbox, and a focus on making the code adhere to basic accessibility standards.

 ### What I learned